SemenovaLiza/yamdb_final/README.md

 ```
 chmod +x $DOCKER_CONFIG/cli-plugins/docker-compose
 ```
-or, if you chose to install Compose for all users:
+or, if you chose to install compose for all users:
 ```
 sudo chmod +x /usr/local/lib/docker/cli-plugins/docker-compose
 ```